 If you're not in one of those Zones, you're under no legal obligation to move your car.
 You won't be towed or ticketed.
 We do ask that you move your car, however, so you'll get a better clean in front of your property.

-Click here for a one-page notice you may place on the windshield of any car parked on the street to remind people to move their car off the street for Leaf Day.
+Click here for a one-page notice you may use to remind people to move their car off the street for Leaf Day.

 On Leaf Day, staff will walk through to confirm the street in front of your property has been cleared so you aren't billed.